 5 Fun Facts About Carrots That Will Make You More Interesting At Parties

-With the vaccine rollout speeding up, it's looking like parties could again become a part of our human experience in the next few months.
-Prepare for this hopeful affair by brushing up on some potentially little-known facts about carrots that'll make sure your imminent dance card remains full to the brim with folks who can't get enough of your fascinating insights!
+Prepare for your next social affair by brushing up on some potentially little-known facts about carrots that'll make sure your imminent dance card remains full to the brim with folks who can't get enough of your fascinating insights!

 1. A carrot is not a vegetable.
 OK, this one doesn't apply only to carrots, but I think it's safe to say you'll not encounter another partygoer who wouldn't situate carrots squarely in the "vegetable" category.
 But you can blow their mind by enlightening them to the fact that there is no such thing as a vegetable!
 Seriously!
 Botanically-speaking, there is no part of a plant named "vegetable".
 When consuming a plant, we are either eating its root, shoot, stem, leaf, flower bud, flower, seedpod, or seeds.
 In the case of a carrot, we most commonly eat the root.
 However...